 - References, the offer, and beyond.
 If you’re selected as the final candidate, our HR partner will ask for your references: two managers and three non-managers.
 If everything looks good, we’ll present you with a competitive offer letter.
 Once you’ve accepted (and we hope you do!), our HR partner will schedule a health screening appointment and initiate a background check.

-Assistant Director of Development, Medicine/Surgery
+Associate Director of Development, TJU, East Falls

-Administrative Assistant, Alumni Relations
+Director, Alumni Relations

 We care about diversity and inclusion, and we do everything we can to reflect that in our hiring.
 We love interesting candidates from all backgrounds, even if you’ve taken a non-traditional path, are changing gears, or have taken a few detours along the way.
 We also keep your résumé on file and call promising candidates back when new positions open up—seriously!
 When we meet somebody we think will be a star, we keep in touch and do our best to find a place for you.